cortesi/tenx/trials/README.md

 ## Best Practices

-Trials are run frequently, and each trial is run for each model.
+- **Keep the test suite small**: Trials are run frequently, and each trial is run for each model.
 Let's avoid making the full suite too expensive and slow to run.
-Keep your projects minimal by including only the files and dependencies necessary for the test.
-Each trial should be focused on testing a single specific feature or behavior, use clear and specific prompts, and have a short list of editable files.
-Don't add redundant trials or trials that test model behaviour that is too similar.
+Don't add redundant trials.
+Keep trial projects minimal by including only the files and dependencies necessary for the test.

-Choose descriptive names for your trial files that clearly indicate what's being tested, and include a clear description in the `desc` field.
-This makes it easier to understand the purpose of each trial at a glance.
+- **Keep trials focused**: Each trial should test a single behavior.
+Use clear and specific prompts to elicit the behaviour, and describe what is being tested in the trial desc attribute.
+- **Add rather than modify**: Prefer to add new trials rather than modify existing ones - we will use trial output for comparisons with historical results.

-Each trial should have a clear failure condition that can be reliably detected by a check, typically a unit test suite.
-Use retry limits to ensure that the trials fail conclusively if the model cannot produce the desired output promptly.
+- **Clear failure modes**: Each trial must have a clear failure condition that can be reliably detected by a check, typically a unit test suite.
+- **Bound models with retry limits**: Use retry limits to ensure that the trials fail conclusively if the model cannot produce the desired output promptly.
+Tests are run multiple times, so even a retry limit of 1 is acceptable.

 ## Configuration Format